algolia-samples/email-recommendations/README.md

 - A rock-solid base email template with [Cerberus](https://tedgoas.github.io/Cerberus/)
 - A rich and powerful templating language with [Nunjucks](https://mozilla.github.io/nunjucks/)
 - Three different email templates for different moments of the customer's journey (pre-order, post-order, re-engagement)
-- Different models for recommended products with Algolia Recommend (frequently bought together, related products) and Faceting (best rated products in category)
+- Four different models for recommended products with Algolia Recommend and faceting

 ## Demo (Try it yourself!)